 The best variety of cheese to use is whatever type you like the most!

 If you happen to order Cougar Gold Cheese, you'll notice it comes in a can.
 Yes, a can.
-That's one of the things that so distinctive about it.
-Cougar Gold is not processed, it's all natural and has been since it's early production days in the 1930s, back before packaging and storing techniques that we have today were available.
+That's one of the things that is so distinctive about it.
+Cougar Gold is not processed, it's all-natural and has been since its early production days in the 1930s, back before the packaging and storing techniques that we have today were available.